 Pre-project Site Conditions Assessment

 Pre-project site conditions assessment: The process by which project developers document project site practices and characteristics before practices are implemented in order to calculate the load of eligible pollutants being produced at the site.
+For example, a farmer may need to document how much fertilizer has been used over the last three years of farming in order to quantify the decreased nutrient load from decreasing fertilizer application.

 Initial estimate of project site future conditions: Project developers may also estimate future project site conditions at this juncture for the purpose of determining project site feasibility.
+For example, modeling a farm scenario with conservation tillage or a combination of BMPs to optimize nutrient reductions.

 Project Implementation and Quality Assurance Standards